angchester/DSA4262_2510_cookbooked/README.md

 pip install --upgrade pip
 pip install -r requirements.txt
 ```

-Once the packages are installed, you are ready to run the model.
+Once all packages are installed, you are ready to run the model.

 # Running the model

-Ensure that you are in the `DSA4262_2510_cookbooked` folder before runniing the following commands.
+Ensure that you are in the `DSA4262_2510_cookbooked` folder before running any commands.

-To run the prediction script, you can run main.py and input in the data in .json.gz or .json in the following format.
+To run the prediction script, you can run main.py and input in the data in `.json.gz` or `.json` in the following format.
 (If you are using Windows, replace python3 with python)
 ```bash
 python3 main.py {data}.json.gz
 # or
 python3 main.py {data}.json
 ```
-Replace `{data}` with the name of the dataset you wish to predict.
+Replace `{data}` with the name of the dataset file.

-To run the test data that we have provided
+To test the model with a sample data
 ```bash
 python3 main.py testdata.json.gz
 ```
 **Note** that our model is an ensemble of 5 bagged models, so the prediction script will run 5 inference rounds (one per bag) before averaging the results.
 This process may take some time to complete, depending on your hardware performance and the size of the data.
 Please allow the script to finish without interruption.

-Upon a successful prediction run, the results will be stored in `/predictions` as a `.csv` file.
+Upon successful completion, the predictions will be saved as a `.csv` file inside the `/predictions` folder.

 **_Predicting on SGNex data_**

-To access the SGNex S3 bucket, run the following command.
+To access the SGNex S3 bucket, install AWS CLI
 ```bash
 sudo apt install awscli
 ```
 You might be prompted to continue, just enter 'Y'
-A pop-up might appear in AWS instance, just select Ok to proceed.
+A pop-up might appear in AWS instance, select Ok to continue.

 To download a specific dataset folder from SGNex, you can run
 ```bash